The spectrum of the Poincar{\'e} operator in an ellipsoid: The proof of Theorem

 \section{The proof of Theorem \ref{theo:B}}

-\begin{lemm} The operator $\Pi $ is a \BOPD~ in $B$ belonging to the Boutet de Monvel calculus (see Appendix \ref{app:lbm}).
-The operator valued symbol of $\Pi $ at the point $(x,\xi)\in T^\star B\setminus 0$ is the orthogonal projection on the hyperplane $\ker (\xi )$. \end{lemm} {\it Proof.--} We use the isomorphism between vector fields and 2-forms given by $V\ra \iota (V) dx_1 \wedge dx_2 \wedge dx_3$ where $\iota $ is the inner product.
-The image of the divergenceless vector fields tangent to the boundary is the closed 2-forms $\alpha $ satisfying $j^\star (\alpha )=0$ where $j:\pa B \ra \R^3$ is the embedding.
-The relative cohomology $H^2(B,\pa B )$ vanishes: by Poincaré duality $H^2(B,\pa B )$ is isomorphic to $H_1(B)$ which vanishes.
-This implies that the Hodge Laplacian on 2-forms with the relative boundary conditions is invertible and the inverse is a \BOPD ~in $B$.
-The projector $\Pi $ is then given by $\Pi = d d^\star \Delta ^{-1} $ which is clearly also a \BOPD.
-The symbol can be easily computed: the symbol of the divergence is the linear form $\xi$ and hence the symbol of $\Pi $ is the orthogonal projection onto the hyperplane $\ker \xi $. $\square$.
+\begin{lemm} The operator $\Pi $ is a \BOPD~in $B$ belonging to the Boutet de Monvel calculus (see Appendix \ref{app:lbm}).
+The operator-valued symbol of $\Pi $ at the point $(x,\xi) \in T^\star B\setminus 0$ is the orthogonal projection on the hyperplane $\ker (\xi )$. \end{lemm} \begin{proof} We use the isomorphism between vector fields and $2$-forms given by $V\ra \iota (V) dx_1 \wedge dx_2 \wedge dx_3$ where $\iota$ is the inner product.
+The image of the divergenceless vector fields tangent to the boundary is the closed $2$-forms $\alpha$ satisfying $j^\star (\alpha )=0$ where $j:\pa B \ra \R^3$ is the embedding.
+The relative cohomology $H^2(B,\pa B )$ vanishes: by Poincar\'e duality $H^2(B,\pa B )$ is isomorphic to $H_1(B)$ that vanishes.
+This implies that the Hodge Laplacian on $2$-forms with the relative boundary conditions is invertible and the inverse is a \BOPD ~in $B$.
+The projector $\Pi$ is then given by $\Pi = d d^\star \Delta ^{-1}$, which is clearly also a \BOPD.
+The symbol can be easily computed.
+The symbol of the divergence is the linear form $\xi$, and the symbol of $\Pi$ is the orthogonal projection onto the hyperplane $\ker(\xi)$. \end{proof}